metamath/lamp-guide/docs/index.md

 * Magnifying glass: Search for a statement pattern in the current context.
   The selected pattern one (if any) will be added as a new statement.
   See [search patterns](#search-patterns) for more about search patterns.
-* A with arrow: Apply a replacement (substitution) to all statements.
+* A with arrow: Apply a replacement (aka substitution) to all statements.
   See [replacement](#replacement) for more information.
 * Network: Unify.
 If no statements are selected, it will attempt to unify all statements to create a proof.
 If a statement is selected, it will